Plunder Pirates

 Plunder Pirates is a freemium mobile MMO pirate-themed strategy video game, inspired by Clash of Clans, developed and published by Midoki.
-For iOS, it soft-launched in Canada and Finland on June 16, 2014 and the worldwide iOS release was on September 17, 2014.
+For iOS, it soft-launched in Canada and Finland on June 16, 2014, and the worldwide iOS release was on September 17, 2014.
 The game was one of the first to use Metal for advanced graphics in iOS 8.
 The Android version was released on April 22, 2015.
 It was originally published by Rovio Stars.

 As of December 2014, the game had over 5 million players.

 Gameplay

 Plunder Pirates is a multiplayer game in which players build a base, train pirates, explore the sea, defend against players and attack other players to earn gold and grog, which can then be used to build defences and buildings.
 The player can complete quests while doing those activities.
 The game differs from Clash of Clans by being in 3D and the player can control the camera.

+Plunder Pirates features a variety of unit classes, each with unique roles in battle.
+These include tanks,support troops, ranged units, specialists and airborne unit.

+PocketGamer highlighted the unit’s ability to add a new layer of tactical depth to the game, enriching combat and strategic options.

 The gameplay environment has received seasonal updates for Halloween, Christmas and Chinese New Year.